MikePodo/cook50/README.md

 #### Saved Recipes Integration:

 User-saved recipes are handled via the brower's localStorage.
 A stringified array is stored which contains a list of saved recipes, which is ultimately parsed and shown to the user when accessed.

+#### Design Choices:

+The website finds a balance between simplistic and full of details.
+The color palette was updated many times throughout the development process until the final result was reached.

 #### Mobile Responsiveness: